Anti-immigrant party lawmakers in Germany walk out on Holocaust survivor’s speech

 "It is scandalous that the president of the Jewish community in Munich abused a memorial service for the victims of Nazism to defame the whole AfD and its legitimate and democratically elected faction using evil blanket insinuations," she said.

-Knobloch later told Reuters she was not surprised when AfD lawmakers walked out on her speech.
+Knobloch later told Reuters she was not surprised when AfD lawmakers walked out.

 "The supportive reaction from the democratic factions made me really happy," she wrote in an email.
 "Democrats in our country must stand against the AfD also in the future."

-German politicians in June rebuked AfD co-leader Alexander Gauland after he said Hitler and the Nazis "are just bird shit in 1,000 years of successful German history".
+German politicians in June rebuked AfD co-leader Alexander Gauland after he said Hitler and the Nazis "are just bird s--- in 1,000 years of successful German history."

 Two years ago, Bjoern Hoecke, the AfD's leader in the eastern state of Thuringia, triggered anger after he told supporters that Berlin's memorial to the victims of the Holocaust was a "memorial of shame" and that history books should be rewritten to focus more on German victims.